Robust Universal Inference For Misspecified Models: Illustration: Contaminated Data Generating Process

 Consider the following contaminated data generating distributions which are mixtures of Gaussians.
 This simulation setup is used in the work of \citet{catoni_challenging_2012}.

-For each case, we denote $\truedist_{\Truth}$ to be an uncontaminated distribution that does not include the outlying noise distributions.
 Consider a location-scale family of Gaussian distribution $\mathcal{P}_\Theta = \{N(\mu, \sigma^2 ) : (\mu, \sigma)\in\Theta\}$ as a working model.
-(See Appendix~\ref{app: contam_loc} for additional simulations for a location family with fixed scale.)
+This working model is a sensible choice, particularly for $\truedist_1$ and $\truedist_2,$ as both distributions are rooted in the standard Gaussian distribution.
+As $\truedist_3$ originates from a bimodal distribution, the working model may not be optimal; nonetheless, it illustrates how our method can offer a valid inference even under such severe misspecification.
+(See Supplementary Material~\ref{sec:vis_dgp} and \ref{app: contam_loc} for distribution plots and additional simulations for a location family with fixed scale.)
 Our goal is to evaluate the empirical performance---coverage and size---of robust universal confidence sets for the (approximate) projection of the various contaminated distributions onto $\mathcal{P}$.

 Figure~\ref{fig: contam_proj} shows the mean and standard deviation of the projection distribution with respect to the KL, DP, Hellinger and TV distances along with the mean and standard deviation of the contaminated and uncontaminated distributions.
-The KL projection parameter is the same as the parameters of contaminated distribution in all cases.
+The KL projection parameter is the same as the parameters of contaminated distribution in all cases suggesting the target instability to the contamination.
 The DP projection parameters, get closer to uncontaminated parameters as the $\beta$ parameter increases.
 The Hellinger projection is the closest to the uncontaminated parameters among all projections we considered, however, the size of $\projdist_\nu$ is much larger than that of approximate TV projection.
 The set $\projdist_\nu$ for both Hellinger and TV distance is quite large for the heavily misspecified case (Case 3).
 Practically, we recommend targeting DP projection with a reasonable choice of $\beta (> 0.05)$ for this heavily misspecified case.